mathcom-js/reservation-site/README.md

 2. Vercel Deployment
 3. CSS style complete

 --- MIN --- 4.
-Shows reservation list for owner, and user 5.
-Make loading button
+Shows reservation list for owner, and user

 --- GON --- 6.
 Cookie removal issues ( ... ) 7.
 Make a Naver logout function 8.
 Limit the length of a rating